thoughtbot/apprenticeship/markdown/onboarding-packet.md

 Basecamp project for your client work, depending on the client.

 You should have received a Basecamp invitation in your thoughtbot.com email.
-If you any trouble accessing it, talk to your mentor.
+If you have any trouble accessing it, talk to your mentor.

 ### Trello